adobe/phased-testing/README.md

 For now, we have not come around to deciding how retry should work in the case of phased tests.
 By default, we deactivate them on the phased tests unless the user specifically chooses to activate them by setting the system property `PHASED.TESTS.RETRY.DISABLED` to false.

 ## Release Notes
+### 7.0.11-SNAPSHOT
+* Implementation of execution order detection base on the code.
+We now have two options:
+** We continue as before, where we select the order alphabetically.
+** Whenever the system property, PHASED.TESTS.DETECT.ORDER is set, the steps are executed in the order the way we declared in the code.
+By default, we expect the coe to be in maven where the tests are in the directory src/test/java.
+However, this can be overriden by setting the eecution property PHASED.TESTS.CODE.ROOT (#5)

 ### 7.0.10
 - Reports are now merged by default (#56)